Yelm, Washington

 Yelm (/jɛlm/) is a city in Thurston County, Washington, United States.
 Its population was 10,617 at the 2020 census.
-At the beginning of the 21st century, Yelm was the 10th fastest growing city in the state in regard to population.

 History

 The word "Yelm" is said to come from the Coast Salish word shelm or chelm, meaning "heat waves from the sun", referring to heat mirages.

 The Yelm Prairie was originally inhabited by the Nisqually and provided good pasture for their horses.
 The first permanent non-indigenous settlers came in 1853 to join the Hudson's Bay Company sheep farmers who already conducted business in the area.

 James Longmire, one of the first American settlers, said upon arriving in Yelm:

 With the coming of the Northern Pacific Railway in 1873, Yelm began to prosper, having found an outlet for its agricultural and forestry products.
-Its economic base was further enhanced when an irrigation company was formed in 1916, making Yelm a center for commercial production of beans, cucumbers and berries.
+Its economic base was further enhanced when an irrigation company created the Yelm Ditch in 1916, making Yelm a center for commercial production of beans, cucumbers and berries.

-Yelm was officially incorporated on December 8, 1924.
+Yelm was incorporated on December 8, 1924.

 During the Great Depression, high maintenance costs and an unstructured water distribution plan bankrupted the Yelm Irrigation Company.

+At the beginning of the 21st century, Yelm was the 10th fastest growing city in the state in regard to population.